BabylonJSGuide/Generator/content/basics/materials/Materials.md

 [Playground Example Transparency](http://www.babylonjs-playground.com/#20OAV9#17)

-In addition the image used for the texture might already have a transparency setting, such as this picture of a dog from wikimedia commons, which as a transparent background;
+In addition the image used for the texture might already have a transparency setting, such as this picture of a dog from wikimedia commons, which has a transparent background;

 ![A dog](/img/dog.png)